libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Limitations

 You might be asking yourself, why pick WebRTC over WebTransport in libp2p?
 It's like WebRTC but easier to implement and with less complexity.
-WebTransport is not without its limitations.
+Still, WebTransport is not without its limitations.

-The WebTransport protocol itself is still under development, and currently [only implemented in Chrome](https://caniuse.com/webtransport), but not yet in Firefox or Safari.
-Until WebTransport is implemented by all major browsers, WebRTC is a great fallback.
+Currently, it is only implemented in Chrome and is still under development.
+Until WebTransport is supported by all major browsers, WebRTC can serve as a good fallback option.

 ## Legacy WebRTC implementations in libp2p

-The new WebRTC transport was not the first of its kind.
-These legacy transports proved that WebRTC was a viable solution for libp2p.
+This new implementation of WebRTC in libp2p is a departure from previous, less effective solutions that were previously used to establish connectivity.

 ### libp2p-webrtc-star